 years of life.
 It is the result of a neurological disorder that affects the functioning

-of the brain, and occurs in approximately one out of every 88 births.
+of the brain, and occurs in approximately 1 out of every 68 births.
 Autism is

-five times more prevalent in boys than girls and knows no racial, ethnic or social
+five times more prevalent in boys (1 in 42) than girls (1 in 89) and knows no racial, ethnic or social

 boundaries.
 Family income, lifestyle and educational levels do not affect the chance